Payroll Taxes and Employer Responsibilities

 - Paying the employer's share of payroll taxes

-- For depositing tax dollars withheld from the employees' paychecks
+- Depositing tax dollars withheld from the employees' paychecks

 - Preparing various reconciliation reports